ai4altruism/claude-cli/README.md

-# Anthropic API Example - CLI Chat
+# Anthropic Claude API Example - CLI Chat

 This repository demonstrates a simple command-line chat implementation using the Anthropic API for access to the Claude family of models.
 It serves as a foundational building block for developers looking to integrate advanced AI capabilities into their Python applications.